Killeshandra: Flax and linen

-Unrelated to the above - for around forty years Missionary Sisters of the Holy Rosary founded since 1924 in Killeshandra, and are sometimes referred to as the Killeshandra Nuns.
+Unrelated to the above - for around forty years Missionary Sisters of the Holy Rosary founded since 1924 in Killeshandra, and are sometimes referred to as the "Killeshandra Nuns".
 The convent has now been demolished and lands occupied by Lakeland Dairies Limited.

-Population and demographics
+Demographics

-According to the CSO 2016 census, at that time Killeshandra's population stood at 388 persons, an increase of 6.6% from 364 in the 2011 census, which in turn showed an 11% drop in population from the 2006 census.
-Compare population levels in 1911, when the town population was 566 persons (46% higher than present levels).
+According to the 2022 census, Killeshandra's population was 248.
+Statistically the population decreased 36% from the 2016 census figure of 388, which was an increase of 6.6% from 364 in the 2011 census, which in turn showed an 11% drop in population from the 2006 census.
+By comparison, the 1911 population was 566.
 However, in the electoral division, which includes the town and surrounding district, a slight increase in population up to 1,141 persons was recorded in 2011.
 In previous centuries, when there were several thousand people living near Killeshandra, local industry and agriculture sustained the local population.

-1841 Killeshandra Census
+1841 census

-The 1841 census of Ireland returned an all Ireland population count of just under 8.2 million persons.
-This was the first Irish census where families were asked to fill out a form showing the social aspects and occupations of all house occupants and filled in by the head of family, for collection by an Enumerator selected from the local Constabulary.
-Very few Irish censuses survive prior to 1901 due to the burning of the Dublin Public Records Office during the 1922 Irish Civil War.

-The Killeshandra 1841 census was one of the few census from all over Ireland to have been saved and is available online for viewing on the National Archives website.
-Of particular note in 1841 are the households involved in the local cottage flax spinning and weaving industry, making Killeshandra an important centre within the county for linen production.
+The 1841 census of Ireland returned an all-Ireland population count of just under 8.2 million persons.
+Very few Irish censuses records survive prior to 1901 due to the burning of the Dublin Public Records Office in 1922 during the Irish Civil War.
+The Killeshandra 1841 census was one of the few census from all over Ireland to have been saved and is viewable on the National Archives website.
+The 1841 census returns for Killeshandra record that a relatively high number of households were involved in the local cottage flax spinning and weaving industry, making Killeshandra a centre within the county for linen production.
+The Killeshandra parish population was then 8,440 persons.